agile-learning-institute/mongoSchemaManager/docs/REFERENCE.md

 ```

 ## Loading Test Data
-If a test data property is provided in a collection version it is the file name (without a json extension)
+If a test data property is provided in the collection version configuration, it is the file name (without a json extension)
 ```json
 "testData": "sample-1.0.0.2"
 ```
-The contents of testData/sample-1.0.0.2.json will read and bulk loaded into the collection when the version is applied.
+If the LOAD_TEST_DATA configuration value is set to ``true`` then the contents of testData/sample-1.0.0.2.json will read
+and bulk loaded into the collection when the version is applied.

 Test data is pre-processed by the mongo [EJSON](https://www.mongodb.com/docs/manual/reference/mongodb-extended-json/) library which handles bson primitives such as:
 ```json